 - Your child’s knees bend at the edge of the seat when the back and bottom are against the vehicle seat back.
 Feet should touch the floor for comfort and stability.

 - The vehicle lap belt fits snugly across the hips or upper thighs.

 - The shoulder belt fits across the shoulder and chest, NOT across the face or neck.

 If your child does NOT meet all three conditions, your child should continue to use a car seat or booster seat.
 You can do the test again when your child grows a little.

-“Seat belts are designed for adults, not children,” Waiters said.
+“Seat belts are designed for adults, not children,” Hart added.
 “A seat belt that does not fit correctly, could cause injury in the event of a crash.”